Sanchez-Alexandre/Sanchez-Alexandre/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on :
+🔭 I’m currently working on :
-Survey-Bot, a French bot for making polls on Discord.
+- Survey-Bot, a French bot for making polls on Discord.
-Automate my home, I' m trying to make automations with Jeedom and Homebridge.
+- Automate my home, I' m trying to make automations with Jeedom and Homebridge.
-A website for my high school with my friends.
+- A website for my high school with my friends.

-- 🌱 I’m currently learning :
+🌱 I’m currently learning :
-Javascript.
+-Javascript.
 NodeJS.
 SQL

-- 📫 How to reach me :
+📫 How to reach me :
-On discord.
+-On discord.
 Mr.Robot#8797

 <!--
 **Sanchez-Alexandre/Sanchez-Alexandre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.